What to Wear to a Tech Conference A Modern Style Guide

 Balancing Function and Style

 Too many accessories can appear cluttered and be a hassle to manage.
-Choose functional items—like a portable charger or phone case—that align with your style.
-Small, well-chosen pieces (e.g., subtle jewelry, a neat belt) can elevate your outfit without diverting attention.
+Choose functional items-like a portable charger or phone case-that align with your style.
+Small, well-chosen pieces (e.g., subtle jewellery and a neat belt) can elevate your outfit without diverting attention.

 Common Mistakes and Dos & Don’ts